githubtraining/innersource/responses/congratulations.md

 # :tada: Congratulations

 You are finished with this course.
-You can see a deployed version of our work together at [LINK].
+You can see a deployed version of our work together at [your new GitHub Pages site]({{ deploymentURL }}).
 Feel free to share this link directly with others, or you can save the resources in one of the following ways.

 ### Saving course resources